VernaculaR Circles.

 The artifacts.

-Vernacular Circles is a history rescue project from Midnight Umbrella, the workshop of New England-area designer Ryan Arruda.
-Learn more about the archive’s story and behind-the-scenes design process.
+Vernacular Circles is a history rescue project put together from Midnight Umbrella.
+Learn more about the archive’s story as well as behind-the-scenes design process.
 Have a question?
 Feel free to drop us a line anytime.

 Explore more.